cmdaniel05-1/ReSearch/Documents/DesignDocument_draft.md

 Pictured above is our UI Mockup.
 Every page includes a clear header and footer with the appropriate tabs for that user.

 ## Student Home
 - Displays research positions with dropdowns for each position.
+- Includes application status
 - Includes an **Apply** button, which triggers a pop-up form.

 ## Faculty Home